 Highlights of the Data

-In Fiscal Year (FY) 2016, the IRS recognized almost 1.8 million organizations, including new determinations, as tax-exempt.
-Almost 1.6 million of these organizations were tax-exempt under Internal Revenue Code section 501(c).
-The majority of these organizations were charities tax-exempt under Internal Revenue Code Section 501(c)(3) (Table 25).
+- In FY 2017, the IRS recognized almost 1.8 million organizations, including new determinations, as tax exempt.
+More than 1.6 million of these organizations were exempt under Internal Revenue Code section 501(c).
+The majority of these organizations were charities tax exempt under Internal Revenue Code Section 501(c)(3) (Table 25).